Best wireless carriers for students 2023

 Reasons to avoid

-One of the most important things for a student is a constant and reliable data connection, the kind that works after midnight when you can't figure out how to get back to your dorm.
-Visible is one of the simplest solutions with a truly unlimited connection on the Verizon network.
-Nearly every carrier has an unlimited option, but with Visible, there's no credit check and the monthly price stays constant.
+Arguably one of the most important things for any student is a constant and reliable data connection, the kind that works after midnight when you can't figure out how to get back to your dorm.
+Visible is one of the simplest solutions offering you a truly unlimited connection on the Verizon network.
+Nearly every carrier has an unlimited option but with Visible, there's no credit check and you monthly price stays fixed.

-The carrier offers two plans, Visible Basic and Visible Plus for $25 per month and $45 per month, respectively.
-Both plans come with unlimited talk, text, data, and a free mobile hotspot, but Visible Plus has the added bonus of 50GB of premium network data and some international perks, such as calling to over 30 countries worldwide.
+The carrier offers two plans, Visible and Visible Plus, for $25 per month and $45 per month, respectively.
+Both plans come with unlimited talk, text, data, and free mobile hotspot, but Visible Plus has the added bonus of 50GB of premium network data and some international perks, such as calling to over 30 countries worldwide.

-Visible uses Verizon's LTE and 5G network so you can be confident you'll have some of the best coverage around.
+Visible uses Verizon's LTE and 5G networks so you can be confident you'll have some of the best coverage around.
 Even if it doesn't work out, with no contract, you're free to try another network.
-Visible allows you to bring your own device, such as an unlocked Google Pixel, Samsung Galaxy, or iPhone.
-You can also buy or finance a phone from the website, and there are typically quite a few Visible deals to explore, if you're looking to save money.
+Visible also lets you bring your own device, like an unlocked Google Pixel, Samsung Galaxy, or even iPhone.
+You can also buy or finance a phone from the website, and there are typically quite a few Visible deals to explore if you are looking to save money.

 Best in bulk